halfwhole/personal-site/_posts/2020-07-20-probability-monad.md

 How should we then implement the bind operator?
 In general, what should `xs >>= f` look like in the context of a probability distribution?

-Well, our initial distribution `xs` has a list of outcome-probability pairs, which we’ll call `(x, xp)`.
+Our initial distribution `xs` has a list of outcome-probability pairs, which we’ll call `(x, xp)`.
 For each outcome `x`, let's feed it into the function `f`, which generates a new list of outcome-probability pairs for `x`, which we'll call `(y, yp)`---the resulting outcome should then be `y`, where its probability is given by `xp * yp`.
 And that's all for `>>=`!